 IRAs other than Roth IRAs.
 Unless otherwise instructed, distributions from any IRA, except a Roth IRA, must be reported in boxes 1 and 2a.
 Check the "Taxable amount not determined" box in box 2b.
-But see:
+But see: Traditional, SEP, or SIMPLE IRA on page 10 for how

-- Traditional, SEP, or SIMPLE IRA on page 9 for how to report the withdrawal of IRA contributions under section 408(d)(4), - Transfers on page 5 for information on trustee-to-trustee transfers, including recharacterizations, - Reporting a corrective distribution from an IRA under section 408(d)(5) on page 9, - Reporting IRA revocations or account closures due to Customer Identification Program failures on page 3, and - Reporting a transfer from a SIMPLE IRA to a non-SIMPLE IRA within the first 2 years of plan participation on page 5.
+Traditional, SEP, or SIMPLE IRA on page 10 for how to report the withdrawal of IRA contributions under section 408(d)(4),

+• Transfers on page 5 for information on trustee-to-trustee transfers, including recharacterizations,

+Reporting a corrective distribution from an IRA under section 408(d)(5) on page 10,

+Reporting IRA revocations or account closures due to Customer Identification Program failures, below, and

+Reporting a transfer from a SIMPLE IRA to a non-SIMPLE IRA within the first 2 years of plan participation on page 5.

-The direct rollover provisions beginning on page 3 do not apply to distributions from any IRA.
+The direct rollover provisions beginning later do not apply to distributions from any IRA.
 However, taxable distributions from traditional IRAs and SEP IRAs may be rolled over into an eligible retirement plan.
 See section 408(d)(3).
 SIMPLE IRAs may also be rolled over into an eligible retirement plan, but only after the 2-year period described in section 72(t)(6).